Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### User special permissions

-If you want to give a user a unique set of permissions for a collection that doesn't match the admin or user roles for that collection you can set "special permissions".
+If you want to give a user a unique set of permissions for a collection that doesn't match the admin or user roles for that collection, you can set "special permissions".

 ```javascript
   edgeFirebase.storeUserSpecialPermissions(